johhoi/codeleft/local_activism.md

 title: Local Activism
 ---

 Here you can find local activism.
-Currently just for one place in SWEDEN, so please help out!
+Currently just listing one place in Sweden, so please help out!

 [Sparvnästet](http://sparvnastet.org)